 In addition to their great sandwiches Monica’s also offers Pizza, Salads, and Soup.

 If you’d like to do some home cooking Monica’s has a great variety of Meats, Cheeses, Wines, Olives, etc.

 Monica’s is a 1-stop shop of deliciousness that serves the best damn sandwich I’ve ever had.

-If you’re fearful that you might never make it out of Boston’s Little Italy let me make a recommendation to my 2nd favorite neighborhood in Boston.
+If you’re afraid you might never make it out of Little Italy let me recommend my 2nd favorite neighborhood in Boston.

 HING SHING PASTRY INC.

 Boston’s Chinatown is the best spot in the city for late night eating.